bkahlert/wordpress-web-service/README.md

 # WordPress Web Service (WPWS) is used to access [WordPress](http://wordpress.org/) resources via WSDL and SOAP.

+> ⚠️ This repositoriy is no longer maintained.
+I strongly recommend to look for an alternative.

 It allows you to connect to WSDL enabled software like Adobe Flex / Flash Builder, Microsoft Visual Studio, PHP, J2EE, etc. to WordPress resources like posts and pages.